IEEECS-VIT/GPL/README.md

 The graVITas Premier League code repository

-This website is hosted [here](http://www.gravitaspremierleague.com)
+This website is hosted at http://gpl.ieeecsvit.com

 For exhaustive documentation, check out the project [wiki](https://github.com/IEEECS-VIT/GPL/wiki)